Lambton railway station: Removal

+The Wairarapa Standard reported "The Wellington railway station has been shifted bodily to near Mulgrave Street."

+The Goods shed followed in late August 1885.
+A gang of 30 or 40 men cut it into sections to fit on railways trucks and re-erected them close to the passenger station.

 New Zealand Railways headquarters

 This same site was used for the New Zealand Railways Department headquarters building begun in 1901 and completed in 1905.
 In 1937 it was vacated by NZR and taken over by the Defence Department.
 It was demolished and in the 21st century, its former frontage on Featherston Street is occupied by Rydges Hotel.

 Featherston Street opposite Mulgrave Street

 The building at 75 Featherston Street was picked up, put on rollers and taken further north up Featherston Street to the far side of Bunny Street.

 It was placed opposite the foot of Mulgrave Street and its junction with Sydney Street now Kate Sheppard Place.

 It opened to passengers in late February 1885.

 This building's name was changed from Wellington railway station to Lambton railway station in December 1908 after the Government acquired the Thorndon railway station along with Wellington and Manawatu Railway Company.
 By that time, 1908, the building was considered well beneath the required standard but it remained in use almost another thirty years until it was demolished in 1937.
 When Lambton station was eventually demolished it was noted by the local newspaper that the building had been vilified for more than twenty years and had been plainly rotten long before its demolition.

 Wairarapa and Hutt passengers were moved to the new suburban platforms of the unfinished new Bunny Street building.
 The first Hutt Valley trains ran from the new platforms on 20 July 1936.

 Lambton station's building was demolished shortly after the Bunny Street building opened.